dLCV Board Members

 Sean Campbell (President)

 Sean Campbell is a 4th generation public educator and has over 20 years of experience in the public education field.
-Sean earned his Bachelor’s Degree in psychology and his Master’s degree in child development from Virginia Tech.
+Sean earned his Bachelor’s Degree in psychology (Virginia Tech) and his Master’s degree in child development (Virginia Tech).
 He also holds a post-graduate certificate in gerontology (Virginia Tech), a post-master’s certificate in educational leadership (VCU), and a post-bachelor certificate in disability leadership (VCU).
 Sean graduated from the Partners in Policymaking program in 2013 and graduated from the Virginia LEND program in 2019.
-Currently, Sean serves on the State Council for the IFSP Program at the Department of Behavioral Health and Developmental Services.
-He also serves on the Education Policy Committee at the Arc of Virginia, and he is a family navigator at the Center for Family Involvement.

-When Sean has free time, he enjoys hanging out with his wife, also an educator, and his two teenage sons.
-He enjoys watching movies, working with the local Boy Scout troop, and attending concerts.
+When Sean has free time, he enjoys hanging out with his wife, who is also an educator, and his two sons.
+He is an avid reader and enjoys watching movies, working with the local Boy Scout troop, and attending concerts.

 In his free time, Evan enjoys playing wheelchair tennis and exploring Richmond’s many restaurants.